aiverify-foundation/moonshot/docs/contributor_guide/create_connector.md

-Currently, we do not have a better way to create a new connector as it is a Python module.
-The most straightforward way is to copy and paste an existing connector module, and modify the codes.
+ Currently, the most straightforward way is to copy and paste an existing connector module, and modify the codes.
+This feature is currently not available on the web UI and CLI.

 All connectors inherit the super class [Connector](https://github.com/aiverify-foundation/moonshot/blob/main/moonshot/src/connectors/connector.py).
 In this super class, we initialise it with certain variables which we think are common across various connectors (i.e. `token`, `max_concurrency`, etc).
 These variables come from another class called [ConnectorEndpoint](https://github.com/aiverify-foundation/moonshot/blob/main/moonshot/src/connectors_endpoints/connector_endpoint.py).